Michael Leighton

 Michael W. Leighton (born May 19, 1981) is a Canadian former professional ice hockey goaltender who played in the National Hockey League (NHL) with the Chicago Blackhawks, Nashville Predators, Philadelphia Flyers and Carolina Hurricanes.
+He is currently an assistant coach with the Detroit Red Wings.

 Playing career

 Leighton grew up playing minor hockey in his hometown of Petrolia, Ontario, for the Petrolia Oilers of the Ontario Minor Hockey Association's Bluewater League.
 He played in the 1995 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Lambton County.
 At age 16, he played for the Petrolia Jets Jr.B. team of the Ontario Hockey Association's Western Ontario Hockey League before being drafted by the Ontario Hockey League (OHL)'s Windsor Spitfires in the third round, 56th overall, of the 1998 OHL Priority Selection.

 Leighton began impressing scouts while playing for the Spitfires.
-Following his rookie season, he was drafted by the Chicago Blackhawks in the sixth round of the 1999 NHL Entry Draft with the 165th overall pick.
+Following his rookie season, he was drafted by the Chicago Blackhawks in the sixth round of the 1999 NHL entry draft with the 165th overall pick.
 He played two more seasons in the OHL before signing an entry-level contract with the Blackhawks prior to the 2001–02 season.

 Leighton played two seasons in the American Hockey League (AHL) for the Norfolk Admirals before making his NHL debut on January 8, 2003.
 He became the first Blackhawks player to record a shutout in his debut during a scoreless tie against the Phoenix Coyotes' Zac Bierk.
 Bierk also earned his first career shutout, although it was not his NHL debut.
 It was the first time that two goaltenders in the same game both earned their first career shutouts.
 Leighton would compete with Craig Anderson for backup duties with Chicago, having never spent a complete season in the NHL with the team.